iconindicators/appindicators/CONTRIBUTING.md

 TODO Should
     https://github.com/iconindicators/appindicatorstest/blob/main/indicatorfortune/src/indicatorfortune/README.md
 have a title (and what would it be)?
+I think this is already fixed...what is on GitHub right now is old.

 Insert the converted `Git` repository from above to the clone (roundabout way as